Courses and Requirements

 A minor in theatre consists of Theatre 100 and four electives, two of which must be at the 200-level.

+This is the gateway course for all theatre courses.
 This class combines the study of theatre and drama as it reflects, represents and interprets diverse cultures with a hands-on examination of how theatre is made.
 Through readings, lectures, discussions and projects the class will explore the ideas, strategies and languages of theatre (acting, directing, playwriting, designing) that theatre artists use to create contemporary theatrical performance.
-(Oral Presentations.)
-First-year students, and sophomores with permission of the Department.
+(Speaking-Intensive.)
+One section for first-year students only; first-years and sophomores.
+Juniors with permission of the Department.
 Maximum enrollment, 20.
-Two sections in the Fall--Latrell and Holland; one section in the Spring--team-taught with Cryer and Stoughton.
+Cryer.

 An introduction to the techniques and tools of theatre stage craft.
 Emphasizing hands-on learning experiences, complemented by small group lectures and discussions, the course will explore the fundamentals of stage design, projection design/technologies, set construction, scenic painting and stage and production management.
 (Quantitative and Symbolic Reasoning.)
 2 1/2 hours of class, 3 hours of laboratory.
 Maximum enrollment, 16.
 Larson and Walsh (Quantitative and Symbolic Reasoning.)
 Three hours of class and four hours of laboratory.
 Maximum enrollment, 16.
 Larson and Walsh.